funalab/FL2-Net/README.md

    ```

 ## Training and Inference on your data
-   This system uses [AttrDict](https://github.com/bcj/AttrDict) to access config values as attribute.
+   This repository uses [AttrDict](https://github.com/bcj/AttrDict) to access config values as attribute.
    For training and inference on your data, set config with reference to `confs/runtime/base.yaml` and `confs/test/test.yaml`.

    * runtime/inference config (e.g. `confs/runtime/base.yaml` / `confs/test/test.yaml`)